SPIRE-GMU/Empistos-GMU/docker/rpi3_build/README.md

 If you do not care about building from scratch every single time, you can simply omit the `-v cache:/optee` from the run command above.

+By default, make will run with job processes equal to the number of cores on your computer.
+You can manually set the number of processes my adding `-e NPROC=1` to the docker run command where 1 is the number of processes

 ## Flashing

 To flash the image to an SD card, you should **first make sure you have the right device file for it.** `dd` will not hesitate to destroy your computer's hard drive if you use it for the `of=` field.
 Use the command below (and some common sense) to make sure you know which device is your SD card.
 The easiest way to tell is usually by size.